Transformation and Technology Evolving Trends in Portfolio Valuation and Monitoring for Alternative Funds

 • Project Governance: Identify one project owner with the appropriate authority and key stakeholders from each of the cross-functional working groups.
 Define roles and responsibilities and a general timetable.
 Stakeholders should hold working sessions to build out a project plan for the program.

-• Rapid Assessment of Current State: Hold working sessions to understand the current process, including the specific people and technologies used.
-Pay special attention to where handoffs occur (e.g., between departments, applications, or internal/external parties).
+• Rapid Assessment of Current State: Hold working sessions to understand the current process, including the specific people and identify technologies used (even if “just” Microsoft Office products).
+Pay special attention to where handoffs occur (e.g., between people, departments, applications, or internal/external parties).

 • Mid-Term and Future-State Design: Key stakeholders should document what a desired future-state process would look like.
-This should include IT systems, data flows, and responsible departments or groups.
+This should include staffing, IT systems, data flows, use of third parties, and responsible departments or groups.

 • Gap Assessment: Compare the current state to the desired future state and make a list of all gaps.
 Cross-functional teams should be involved to identify any impacts to their processes.